pokarparth/simpeg_gpu_solvers/README.md

-# simpeg_gpu_solvers
-Testing GPU solvers in SimPEG using CuPy and PyTorch
+# Testing GPU solvers in SimPEG using CuPy and PyTorch

 Typically, MKL Pardiso solver (via Pydiso) is the preffered solver for running simulations in SimPEG.